xaxaxa/linux-orangepi/README.md

 Sample configuration
 --------------------

+linux-4.12-32 file contains working configuration of the kernel for Orange Pi PC

-linux-4.11 file contains working configuration of the kernel
+linux-4.12-64 file contains working configuration of the kernel for Orange Pi PC 2